paragraph-xyz/docs/src/pages/docs/token-gated-content.md

 **Note** that many NFT marketplaces, including OpenSea, have poor support for ERC1155s.
 You can verify the mint flow completed successfully by looking up your address on Polygonscan and confirming the ERC-1155 Token Txn occurred.
 (Alternately, you can find the tx on the Paragraph [Polygonscan address](https://polygonscan.com/address/0xc9ddb5E37165827BBBFf15b582E232C06862C4E8)).

-## Adding a newsletter subscription gate
+## Adding a Newsletter Subscription Gate

 If you would like to gate your post behind a newsletter subscription requirement, so that only subscribers can access your post, simply click `Add` under the `Subscription` card.

-## Creating Multiple Gates for a post
+## Creating Multiple Gates for a Post

 After you've added your first gate to a post, the wizard will now display a group view that lets you add additional tokens or newsletter subscription gates with complex AND/OR conditions.